 While you’re in northeast Ohio, be sure to stop by Ohio’s Amish Country just south of the national park.
-This region of Ohio is home to the world’s largest Amish/Mennonite settlement.
+This region of Ohio is home to the world’s largest Amish and Mennonite settlement.
 Thus, visiting Ohio’s Amish Country is a charming way to take a break from the hectic pace of modern life.
 Families can ride a horse-drawn buggy, tour an Amish home and learn about daily life in this community at Schrock’s Amish Farm in Berlin.

 7. Celebrate Freedom at the National Underground Railroad Freedom Center in Cincinnati

 The National Underground Railroad Freedom Center in Cincinnati has been telling the stories of Ohio’s Freedom Trail for almost 15 years.
 Ohio’s Freedom Trail was the way to freedom for many slaves west of the Appalachian Mountains.
-At this history center, families can learn about the pathways that led slaves to freedom by playing interactive, kid-friendly games.
+At this history center in Southeast Ohio, families can learn about the pathways that led slaves to freedom by playing interactive, kid-friendly games.
 These games allow modern children to make choices about escaping slavery as if they were a slave child over 150 years ago.
 Appropriately, the Freedom Center looks south onto the Ohio River.
 The Ohio River once divided the western part of the nation into the slave-owning states of the South from the North.

 Ultimately, the National Underground Railroad Freedom Center is so much more than a museum about the Ohio Freedom Trail.
 It also challenges visitors to consider human trafficking and modern slavery.
 As a result, the Freedom Center stands among America’s top museums as a leader in educating the next generation about the importance of freedom using examples from the Underground Railroad and Civil Rights Movement.

 Don’t forget to grab some Graeter’s ice cream while you’e in Queen City!
 Check out Trekaroo’s Top 10 Things to Do in Cincinnati with Kids.

 6. Stay at an Ohio State Park Lodge